NCES CCD 2024-25 79 schools LA

 New Orleans has higher-than-average charter school authorisation eligibility — 97.5% of the population qualifies for charter-school enrollment options

 charter-school enrollment options eligibility is the federal threshold for charter school authorisation funding allocations, established under the state-specific charter law.
-Areas above 30% eligibility — including this one — receive concentration grants on top of the basic charter school authorisation formula.
+Eligibility here is a supermajority of the population — well past the 30% concentration-grant threshold that unlocks extra funding on top of the basic charter school authorisation formula.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.

 Source: NCES Common Core of Data NCES Common Core of Data